kengomatsuo/dbsigmarizz/README.md

     COMMIT;
   END $$
   ```
   Checks for empty values and makes sure ISBN format is valid, `Author` exists, and `Stock` and `InitialStock` is more than 0 before finally `INSERT`ing into `Book` table.
+If the book with matching ISBN is found in the `DeletedBook` table, the `DeletedBook` will then be restored instead, maintaining its old values instead of the newly inserted one.

 - **borrowBook()**:
   ```sql